yuzehh/MS-TCN-Baseline/README.md

 By changing the `streams="flow"`, you could get the **flow feature files per video**.

-You must **concatenate the RGB features and the flow features** them to be used as MS-TCN input.
+You must **concatenate the RGB features and the flow features** to be used as MS-TCN input.

 ---